NebulaNebula

 Click any agent in the sidebar to open a DM.

-The details panel opens on the right side of the screen.
+The details panel opens on the right.

-Name
+Name and description

 Model